Data handling with Pandas![link image 69](/icons/link.svg)

 The result will be a DataFrame

-with the same index as the input Series, and with a column whose name is the original name of the Series (only if no other column name is provided).
+with the same index as the input Series, and with a column whose name is the original name of the Series (only if another column name is not provided).

 diccionario = {"b": 1, "a": 0, "c": 2}